5 Areas of Actions

-At Member States level, we will call for a process of health system performance assessment that responds to the principles of good governance, transparency and democracy by including perspective of health stakeholders, including patient organisations.
+At Member States level, we call for a process of health system performance assessment that responds to the principles of good governance, transparency and democracy by including perspective of health stakeholders, including patient organisations.
 In this regard, EPF will work for the implementation of patient-reported outcome measures and patient experience measures (PROMs and PREMs) to ensure that the patient perspective is at the heart of health systems performance measurement.

 EPF will also advocate for standards or guidelines for quality of care to be defined with the patients, and to respond to the needs of individual patients rather than adopting a ‘one size fits all approach’

 Insufficient or inadequate investment in health is an important issue in many EU countries.
 It impacts negatively on patients’ access to healthcare services and often translates in health inequalities and poorer health outcomes for the population, which is costly and detrimental for the labour force in Member States.

 EPF call for Member States to commit to invest sustainably in healthcare in order to ensure universal health coverage in the EU, and reflect on key mechanisms ensuring investment in healthcare are based on outcomes and added value.
 EPF believes that health promotion, prevention (whether primary, secondary or tertiary) and patient-centred chronic disease management are part of a continuum: effective prevention can free resources to provide healthcare for patients, while investment in high-quality chronic disease management can maximise patients’ quality of life, reduce the disease burden and optimise the use of healthcare resources.
 Sustainable investment comprises investment in prevention and chronic diseases management